-The Draft Competition Law, which was issued by the Turkish Competition Authority in 2013 and officially submitted to the Presidency of the Turkish parliament on 23 January 2014, is now null and void following the beginning of the new legislative year of the Turkish parliament.
+The Draft Competition Law, which was issued by the Turkish Competition Authority in 2013 and officially submitted to the

+Presidency of the Turkish parliament on 23 January 2014, is now null and void following the beginning of the new legislative year of the Turkish parliament.
+In order to reinitiate the parliamentary process, the draft law must again be proposed and submitted to the presidency of the Turkish parliament.
 At this stage, it remains unknown whether the new Turkish parliament or the government will renew the draft law.
 However, it could be anticipated that the main topics to be held in the discussions on the potential new draft competition law will not significantly differ from the changes that were introduced by the previous draft.
 Therefore, in this hypothetical scenario, the discussions are expected to mainly focus on:

-- compliance with EU competition law legislation; - introduction of the EU's SIEC (significant impediment of effective competition) test instead of the current dominance test; - adoption of the term of 'concentration' as an umbrella term for mergers and acquisitions; - elimination of the exemption of acquisition by inheritance; - · abandonment of the Phase II procedure; - extension of the appraisal period for concentrations from the current 30-calendar-day period to 30 working days; and - removal of the fixed turnover rates for certain procedural violations, including the failure to notify a concentration and hindering on-site inspections, and set upper limits for the monetary fines for these violations.
+- · compliance with EU competition law legislation; - introduction of the EU's SIEC (significant impediment of effective competition) test instead of the current dominance test; - adoption of the term of 'concentration' as an umbrella term for mergers and acquisitions; - elimination of the exemption of acquisition by inheritance; - abandonment of the Phase II procedure; - extension of the appraisal period for concentrations from the current 30-calendar-day period to 30 working days; and - removal of the fixed turnover rates for certain procedural violations, including the failure to notify a concentration and hindering on-site inspections, and set upper limits for the monetary fines for these violations.

-The TCA recently published the Merger and Acquisition Insight Report (the Report).
-Along with its mission, vision, objectives, priorities and description of its duties and power, the TCA made an assessment in the Report on its activities between 1 January and 31 December 2016 concerning merger control along with the statistical data.
-To summarise, in 2016, the Board assessed 209 transactions and among these, there have been 200 merger, acquisition or joint venture transactions, and nine privatisations.
-Among these transactions two concentrations were taken into Phase II review in 2016 (ABI-SABMiller, 16-19/311-140, 01.06.2016; Group Maritim-APM Terminals, 16-16/267-118, 11.05.2016).
-Furthermore, one concentration notified and taken into Phase II review in 2015 was withdrawn in 2016 (Merve Gözlük Camı-Essilor, 16-31/520-234, 23.09.2016).
-The overall increase in the number of Phase II reviews and conditional approval decisions in 2015 and 2016 gives the impression that the Board will not hesitate to go into Phase II review and seek for commitments if it deems it necessary based on the potential competition law concerns.
-This strongly indicates that remedies and conditional clearances are becoming increasingly important under Turkish merger control enforcement.
-In line with this trend, the number of cases in which the Competition Board decided on divestment or licensing commitments, or other structural or behavioural remedies has increased dramatically over the past five years.
+The TCA recently published the Merger and Acquisition Insight Report (the Report) for 2017.
+Along with its mission, vision, objectives, priorities and description of its duties and power, the TCA made an assessment in the Report on its activities between 1 January and 31 December 2017 concerning merger control along with the statistical data.
+To summarise, in 2017, the Board assessed 184 transactions and among these, there have been five privatisations.
+This shows a drop of approximately 12 per cent compared to the previous year.

+Among these transactions, four concentrations regarding the Ro-Ro transportation services, agriculture, port services and optics sectors were taken into Phase II review in 2017.
+Furthermore, the Board refused to grant approval to one concentration notified and taken into Phase II review in 2017 (UN Ro-Ro İşletmeleri A.Ş., 17-36/595-259, 9 November 2017).
+The other three of these transactions are still under review.
+Considering that the number of Phase II reviews has dramatically increased compared to the past year, in which the Board conducted Phase II reviews only for two notified transactions, the Board will not hesitate to go into Phase II review and seek for commitments if it deems it necessary based on the potential competition law concerns.
+This strongly indicates that remedies and conditional clearances are also becoming increasingly important under Turkish merger control enforcement.
+In line with this trend, the number of cases in which the Competition Board decided on divestment or licensing commitments, or other structural or behavioural remedies has increased dramatically over the past few years.